29 Oct Elementary Program

 Continuing in a Montessori environment into the foundational Elementary years allows our students to further their academic progress and social & emotional development while working with familiar teachers who can provide individualized encouragement and support.
 We have been offering this Lower Elementary Program at our Ellicott City location for over two decades, and our students have been consistently performing 1-3 grade levels above peers in public schools.

 Ellicott City & Rockville offer Grades 1-3.
-Owings Mills and Baltimore offer Grade 1.
+Owings Mills, Baltimore, and Forest Hill offer Grade 1.

 - Practical Life: The purpose of the Montessori Practical Life activities is to help children develop their independence so that they may become fully capable and responsible adults.
 At the Elementary level this shifts from a focus on self-care and fine motor skills, to skills that help children connect with their interests in the outside world, organize their time, and take part in their community.